tchambon/LabelMyTextWidget/README.md

 ## How to use the widget

 A Jupyter notebook is at the root of the repository, and it contains an example.

+## How to install it

+For the time being, you have to download the folder LabelMyTextWidget and put it in your project repository.
+Better installation options and packaging will come soon.

+## Dependancy

+A python environnement with Jupyter notebook, pandas and numpy is required.
+The best is to use the Anaconda distribution with Python 3.

+Besides that, the following should be installed:

+`
+pip install ipywidgets
+jupyter nbextension enable --py widgetsnbextension
+`